Samuel-Buteau/universal-battery-database/README.md

 4. add a loss term at the combination of direct and indirect.
 5. add a loss term for the derivative of the indirect branch.
 6. include in the bigger model.

+this is done! and it seems to work, though hard to tell.